 Saturday, November 14, 2015

 The Fall Health Festival in Livingston was a good place to load up on snacks today.

 You could grab an apple from one of the many baskets displayed around the hall.

-Or fill up on a healthy free breakfast.
-Before I asked or even wondered about it, one of the cooks proudly told me that almost everything was produced in Montana -- local eggs, sausages from Wilsall, Wheat Montana flour for the pancakes -- and everything was carefully selected for maximum health benefit; for example, organic maple syrup and fresh berries and melons.
+Or fill up on a free breakfast.
+Before I asked or even wondered about it, one of the cooks proudly told me that almost everything was produced in Montana -- Wheat Montana flour for the pancakes, local eggs, sausages from Wilsall -- and everything was carefully selected for maximum health benefit; for example, organic maple syrup and fresh berries and melons.

 My favorite place to eat in Livingston is the Wheatgrass Saloon, a place with a simple vegan menu that includes a new taco bar and the long-popular Dragon Bowl: a dozen or so shredded veggies on top of your choice of quinoa or kelp noodles and smothered in an amaaaaaaaaazing (I can't get enough As in there to describe its deliciousness) secret dressing that is reminiscent of Thai peanut sauce.
 Mostly, it's all about tantalizing beverages.
 Check out the menu and come taste them all.